Fricative: Occurrence

-Until its extinction, Ubykh may have been the language with the most fricatives (29 not including //h//), some of which did not have dedicated symbols or diacritics in the IPA.
+Until its extinction, Ubykh may have been the language with the most fricatives (29, excluding //h//), some of which did not have dedicated symbols or diacritics in the IPA.
 This number actually outstrips the number of all consonants in English (which has 24 consonants).
 By contrast, approximately 8.7% of the world's languages have no phonemic fricatives at all.
 This is a typical feature of Australian Aboriginal languages, where the few fricatives that exist result from changes to plosives or approximants, but also occurs in some indigenous languages of New Guinea and South America that have especially small numbers of consonants.
 However, whereas /[h]/ is entirely unknown in indigenous Australian languages, most of the other languages without true fricatives do have /[h]/ in their consonant inventory.

 Voicing contrasts in fricatives are largely confined to Europe, Africa, and Western Asia.
 Languages of South and East Asia, such as Mandarin Chinese, Korean, and the Austronesian languages, typically do not have such voiced fricatives as /[z]/ and /[v]/, which are familiar to many European speakers.
 In some Dravidian languages they occur as allophones.
 These voiced fricatives are also relatively rare in indigenous languages of the Americas.
 Overall, voicing contrasts in fricatives are much rarer than in plosives, being found only in about a third of the world's languages as compared to 60 percent for plosive voicing contrasts.

 About 15 percent of the world's languages, however, have unpaired voiced fricatives, i.e. a voiced fricative without a voiceless counterpart.
 Two-thirds of these, or 10 percent of all languages, have unpaired voiced fricatives but no voicing contrast between any fricative pair.

 This phenomenon occurs because voiced fricatives have developed from lenition of plosives or fortition of approximants.
 This phenomenon of unpaired voiced fricatives is scattered throughout the world, but is confined to nonsibilant fricatives with the exception of a couple of languages that have /[ʒ]/ but lack /[ʃ]/.
 (Relatedly, several languages have the voiced affricate but lack /[tʃ]/, and vice versa.)
 The fricatives that occur most often without a voiceless counterpart are – in order of ratio of unpaired occurrences to total occurrences – /[ʝ]/, /[β]/, /[ð]/, /[ʁ]/ and /[ɣ]/.